-Then in another, smaller bowl, dissolve the salt into the rice vinegar.
+Then in another, smaller bowl, dissolve the sugar into the rice vinegar.
 Pour that mixture over the salted cucumbers.
 Mix gently with a spoon.
 Cover and place it the refrigerator for an hour to let it "pickle."

 Take it out after an hour.
 Eat and enjoy!
 If you want it more pickle-y, just marinate for longer.
 So easy, so ono ^_^